Two men in Gaza Strip pose with a peace sign supporting the Gaza Ceasefire

 With tensions still high and neither side willing to fully compromise, will this ceasefire serve as a stepping stone to long-term peace, or is it only a pause before another wave of conflict?
 The outcomes of the current negotiations will provide more clarity to this question.

 So far, the international pressure has been insufficient, but shifting dynamics could reshape the situation.
 With President Trump’s term underway, his peace talks with President Putin, the China-EU relations, and the Arab League’s engagement in the region may influence the trajectory of this conflict.
-It is crucial to acknowledge that the Israel-Palestine conflict is not just a regional unrest.
+The Israel-Palestine conflict is not just a regional issue.
 It remains a focal point in the geopolitical, economic, and military agendas of global powers.

 Recent negotiations once again highlight the urgent need for global actors to intervene and provide necessary aid to civilians, hostages, and others that are trapped in this devastating war.
 The war continues to take an immense toll on innocent lives, making it a moral imperative for the international community to unite in ensuring justice and protection, especially for Palestinians in Gaza and the West Bank.